Campus Writing Program

 - to research the claims of “writing across the curriculum.”

 Writing Tutorial Services is located in the Information Commons on the first floor of the Wells Library and participates in the Academic Support Centers in Briscoe, Forest, and Teter Residence Halls.
-(Note that during Summer 2014, WTS will be located on the second floor of the East Tower of Wells Library.)
-About forty tutors—graduate students and undergraduates—are employed to assist IU students working on writing assignments for any of their courses.
+About 40 tutors—graduate students and undergraduates—are employed to assist IU students working on writing assignments for any of their courses.
 WTS’ phone number, 855-6738, is the number students should call to schedule an appointment for tutoring at the central location.
 (Tutoring at the other locations is on a walk-in basis.)
 To request a class visit introducing WTS to their students or to arrange for a course-specific tutor, it is suggested that faculty members call the Writing Program office, 855-4928.

 The Campus Writing Program also regularly investigates the effectiveness of the tutoring provided in Writing Tutorial Services by surveying students, interviewing faculty members whose students use WTS, and by studying in various ways the interactions between tutors and students.
 The results of several of these investigations have been presented at national conferences.